artsy/artsy.github.io/_posts/2017-01-22-Swift-at-Artsy.md

 In contrast, and this may be the last major time it happens, but people refer to the time it took to migrate [in][weeks1] [the][weeks2] [scale][weeks3] [of][weeks4] _weeks_ during the Swift 2 -> 3 migration.
 Having the language evolve is great, sometimes in ways that you [agree with][swift-api] and sometimes in ways [you don't][closed].
 Being able to use your own version of your tools frees you to make it work for you and your business.

-#### React Native, one year later
+# React Native, one year later

 In our announcement we talked about the lack of nuanced post-mortems on React Native.
 We're now a year in, we can at least try to help out in that space.
 We're sticking with React Native for the foreseeable future.
 It would take some _drastics_ changes in the Apple ecosystem for us to re-consider this decision.
+So here's our summary after 1 year.

-* We can share concepts
+* We can share concepts with web
-* Tools built for our apps like ours
+* Tools are built for our apps like ours
 * To do it right requires engineers willing to dive deep in JS
-* Need native experience to have a polished experience
+* You need native experience to have a polished app
-* Dependency stack is still obscene
+* Dependency stack is still obscenely big
-* Opens native engineers to more projects, more welcoming to others
+* Opens native engineers to more projects, makes yours more welcoming to others
-* Problems do, and will occur, but everything is fixable
+* Problems do, and will occur, but everything is fixable by forking

-// End of Recommendation
-// Eggheads?
-// Swift makes sense if not API driven
-// Value in not-rewriting, keeping with community

-// Embed tweets?
+* Extensive communication with native code gets tricky to test and maintain
+* It makes working in native code feel like a bad job for someone to do
+*

+So, should you use React Native?
+Maybe.
+If you have an API driven app, probably.

+# Want to get started?

+- Here's the [official site][rn].
+- These [two][eggheads1] [series][eggheads2] are high-quality.
+I studied JavaScript by watching hours of egghead videos.
+- Run through the [f8 app][f8] series on  [makeitopen.com][f8-open].
+- Clone our React Native app, [Emission][emission].
+- Read the rest of our [series on React Native][series].
+-

 [js-2017]: SFSDFSDDF
 [relay]: ASDASDASD